danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

   Starting from the data structures on the other hand encourages that locking rules stay the same for a structure or member field.

-* Data structure driven locking design means there's a perfect place to document the rules - in the kerneldoc of each structure or member field.
-Locking design that changes depending upon the code that can touch the data would need either need complicated documentation entirely separate from the code - so high risk of becoming stale.
+* Locking design that changes depending upon the code that can touch the data would need either need complicated documentation entirely separate from the code - so high risk of becoming stale.
 Or it's sprinkled over the various functions, which means reviewers need to reacquire the entire relevant chunks of the code base again to make sure they don't miss an odd corner cases.

+  With data structure driven locking design there's a perfect because unique place to document the rules - in the kerneldoc of each structure or member field.

-  This would mean that to recheck the locking design for a code first approach every function and flow has to be checked against all others, and changes need to be checked against all the existing code.
+* A consequnce for code review is that to recheck the locking design for a code first approach every function and flow has to be checked against all others, and changes need to be checked against all the existing code.
 If this is not done you might miss a corner cases where the locking falls apart with a race condition or could deadlock.

   With a data first approach to locking though changes can be reviewed incrementally against the invariant rules, which means review of especially big or complex subsystems actually scales.

 * When facing a locking bug it's tempting to try and fix it just in the affected code.
 By repeating that often enough a locking scheme that protects data